 - Autozone, 408-778-2840

 Home generated sharps (disposable hypodermic needles, syringes, lancets, and other medical devices used for self-injection or blood test) must be properly disposed of.
-They are accepted by the Santa Clara County HHW program, at the San Martin Transfer Station, or see a list of other drop off sites (PDF).
+They are accepted by the Santa Clara County HHW program or at the San Martin Transfer Station.
 There is also a sharps collection bin at the Centennial Recreation Center, 171 W. Edmundson Avenue.

 Prescription Drug Disposal

 Do not flush expired or unused medications down the toilet!
 Prescription and over-the-counter drugs are not completely removed when passing through waste water treatment plants.
 Harm to marine and plant life can be caused by improper disposal.
 Visit Unwanted and unused prescription medications can be disposed of in the blue collection bin in the lobby of the Morgan Hill Police Department, 16200 Vineyard Boulevard, open weekdays, 8 a.m.- 7 p.m.

 Medication Education & Disposal information.